 Confidentiality

-in accordance with the requirements stipulated by the GDPR legislation.
-With regard to outdoor walking therapy sessions, we will need to agree how to deal with occasionally encountering other people when we are outdoors.
+with the requirements stipulated by GDPR legislation.
+With regard to outdoor therapy sessions, we will need to agree how to deal with occasionally encountering other people when we are outdoors.